gradle/gradle/subprojects/docs/src/docs/release/notes.md

 source directories are explicitly configured.
 If you don't define any source directories, the conventions apply.
 If you wish to define custom source locations, then _all_ of the source locations must be specified (not just those in addition to the convention).

-### Initializing `Groovy` or a `Scala` project

-The `build-init` plugin now ships with two additional templates for initializing a new project:

-* `groovy-library` creates a simple [Groovy](http://groovy.codehaus.org/) project with [Spock](http://spockframework.org/) as the testing framework.
-* `scala-library` creates a simple [Scala](http://www.scala-lang.org/) project with [scalatest](http://www.scalatest.org/) as the testing framework.

-To initialize a new project just run

-<pre><tt>gradle init --type groovy-library</tt></pre>

-on the commandline.

-### HTML dependency report

-Thanks to a contribution by [Jean-Baptiste Nizet](https://github.com/jnizet), the `project-report` plugin can now generate an HTML dependency report.

-To use the report just apply the plugin:

-    apply plugin: "project-report"

-And run `gradle htmlDependencyReport` or `gradle projectReport`

-### FindBugs plugin provides new reporting capabilities

-If the a FindBugs task is configured to produce an XML report, the output can be augmented with human-readable messages.

-The follow example demonstrates its use:

-    findbugsMain.reports {
-        xml {
-            enabled true
-            withMessages true
-        }
-    }

-Additionally, reports in text and Emacs formats can now be produced.

-    findbugsMain.reports {
-        text.enabled true
-        emacs.enabled true
-    }

 ## Fixed issues